-What is the role sport psychology plays in dealing with concussions?
+What is the role mental training plays in dealing with concussions?

 One of sports most unspoken about and misunderstood problems

-Over the coming weeks I will be taking an in depth look at concussions, Chronic Traumatic Encephalopathy (CTE), and the role of a sport psychology counselor in dealing with this hot topic in the world of sports.
+Over the coming weeks I will be taking an in depth look at concussions, Chronic Traumatic Encephalopathy (CTE), and the role of a mental conditioning consultant in dealing with this hot topic in the world of sports.

 What is CTE?